livramatheus/MatheusWorkoutGenerator/README.md

 <p>The client-side of <strong>MWG</strong> was built with HTML, CSS and JavaScript, using no particular framework.
 Every page change is performed through requests, preventing the entire page from being loaded from scratch.</p>
-<p>The app's client side is can be summarized in the following layout:</p>
+<p>The app's client side can be summarized in the following layout:</p>

 <h3 id="layout">📐 Layout</h3>